 For persons below the age of 70 years, Atlas Premium America covers up to overall policy maximum for acute onset of pre-existing conditions.

 U.S. Urgent care visit is $50 copay and not subject to deductible; if your deductible is $0, the $50 copay is waived.
+After which co-insurance may apply; if applicable.
 Should you visit the emergency room for a sickness (not for injury) and you are not admitted into the hospital, there is $200 penalty per visit.

 Prescription drugs are covered like any other eligible medical expenses.